-- Point Posting: 4/10s with consecutive days of the week identified as work days. - b.
-Zone Posting: 4/10s with consecutive days of the week identified as work days. - Station Based: 12/12/24 or 4/10s with consecutive days of the week identified as work days. - C. All members on an assignment on an apparatus utilizing the emergency response and readiness alternative schedule will be given a five percent (5%) pay increase for the term of the assignment regardless of whether the assignment was voluntary or compelled.
-This premium will not apply to members performing fill-in or overtime work due to the absence of a member who is regularly assigned to an apparatus utilizing the emergency response and readiness alternative schedule. - 5.5 5.4 Assignment and Transfer from and to a 4/10 or 12/12/24 Schedule. - A. Assignments to the Rescue Assignment will be first by those who desire to fill the vacancy and meet the qualifications for the position.
+a.
+Point Posting: 4/10s with consecutive days of the week identified as work days.

+- b.
+Zone Posting: 4/10s with consecutive days of the week identified as work days. - c.
+Station Based: 4/10s with consecutive days of the week identified as work days. - B. All members on an assignment on an apparatus utilizing the emergency response and readiness alternative schedule will be given a five percent (5%) pay increase for the term of the assignment regardless of whether the assignment was voluntary or compelled.
+This premium will not apply to members performing fill-in or overtime work due to the absence of a member who is regularly assigned to an apparatus utilizing the emergency response and readiness alternative schedule. - 5.5 Assignment and Transfer from and to a 4/10 Schedule. - A. Assignments to the Rescue Assignment will be first by those who desire to fill the vacancy and meet the qualifications for the position.
 If no employee willingly accepts the position, selection will be made based upon the employee with the least non-probationary seniority within the position per the Annual Work Day Selection and Assignments Policy 500.20.
-Except when necessary to replace a departing member or a member who is medically unable to fulfill a Rescue Assignment, beginning in 2021 all Rescue Assignments will be for a complete Annual Staffing Cycle. - B. Members of the Rescue Assignment may exchange shifts per Section 5.5. - C. Members on the Rescue Assignment (whether bid or compelled) will not participate in the annual PDO selection process applicable to those working 24-hour shifts.
-These members will select PDO in the manner identified in the Paid Days Off and (during 2003) Comp Time Selection Policy 500.22.

-5.6 Employees shall be allowed to exchange shifts with each other so long as such exchanges do not interfere with the day-to-day operations of the fire department, and these exchanges shall be approved pursuant to the Shift Trades Policy 500.24.
+Except when necessary to replace a departing member or a member who is medically unable to fulfill a Rescue Assignment, all Rescue Assignments will be for a complete Annual Staffing Cycle. - B. Members of the Rescue Assignment may exchange shifts per Section 5.5. - C. Members on the Rescue Assignment (whether bid or compelled) will not participate in the annual PDO selection process applicable to those working 24-hour shifts.
+These members will select PDO in the manner identified in the Paid Days Off and (during 2023) Comp Time Selection Policy 500.22. - 5.6 Employees shall be allowed to exchange shifts with each other so long as such exchanges do not interfere with the day-to-day operations of the fire department, and these exchanges shall be approved pursuant to the Shift Trades Policy 500.24.

-Employees shall not work more than seventy-twoninety-six (7296) hours in any eighty-fourone hundred eight (84108) hour work period.
-In any consecutive eighty-fourone hundred eight (84108) hour work period an employee must have no less than twelve (12) hours of consecutive off duty time.

-The Union and the Administration mutually agree that if an employee is fatigued to the point of being unsafe, as determined by the supervisor, said employee may be relieved of duty earlier than the seventy-twoninety-six (7296) hours.
+Employees shall not work more than ninety-six (96) hours in any one hundred eight (108) hour work period.
+In any consecutive one hundred eight (108) hour work period an employee must have no less than twelve (12) hours of consecutive off duty time.
+The Union and the Administration mutually agree that if an employee is fatigued to the point of being unsafe, as determined by the supervisor, said employee may be relieved of duty earlier than the ninety-six (96) hours.

-5.7 5.6-New Hire and Retraining Schedule
+5.7 New Hire Schedule